Continuing Education Unit Policies and Procedures

 3.1 IAABC Non-Credentialed Members

-IAABC members who do not hold a credential are not required to earn CEUs.
+IAABC non-credentialed members are not required to earn IAABC CEUs.

 3.2 IAABC Credential Holders

-IAABC credentials are valid for a three year period beginning with the award date of the credential.
-Credentials must be renewed every three years in perpetuity on the anniversary of the award date in order to remain valid.
-Credentials that are not renewed become expired on the three year anniversary of the award or previous renewal date.
+IAABC credentials are valid for a three (3) year period beginning on the award date of the credential.
+Credentials must be renewed every three (3) years in perpetuity on the anniversary of the award date in order to remain valid.
+Credentials that are not renewed become expired on the three (3) year anniversary of the award or previous renewal date.
 Expired credential holders may no longer claim to be credentialed by the IAABC.

-In order to remain eligible for renewal of their credential, individuals who hold IAABC credentials must earn at least 36 CEUs in the three year period beginning with the award date of the credential.
+In order to remain eligible for renewal of their credential, individuals who hold IAABC credentials must earn at least thirty-six (36) CEUs in the three (3) year period beginning with the award date of the credential.

-CEUs earned prior to the award/renewal date of the credential or after the three year anniversary of the award/renewal date are not counted toward the 36 CEU requirement.
+CEUs earned prior to the award/renewal date of the credential or after the three (3) year anniversary of the award/renewal date are not counted toward the thirty-six (36) CEU requirement.

 3.3 Exceptions to CEU Requirements